adityamandre25/FraudShield/readme.md

 Users can paste an SMS message and view the prediction result by calling the same public backend API used by the Android app.

-The web demo is intentionally simple and framework-free to keep the focus on backend integration and system flow rather than UI polish.
+The web demo is simple and framework-free to keep the focus on backend integration and system flow.

 ## Notes